-First of all, stay away from hair extensions.
+First of all, stay away from hair extensions -I know, some of them are so cute! but resist the urge to do so.
 If you’re suffering from hair loss, putting on hair extensions won’t be the best idea, because they’re likely going to place too much pressure on your hair and may break the fibers.
 Not only that, but also hair follicles may be affected as well.

 Additionally, choose your hair products wisely.
 Applying chemicals isn’t always bad.
 What’s more, many useful products will help you facing hair loss.
 You should take into account your hair type and problem to make the choice, and you’ll be treating your hair to make it stronger.